-I kind of fell by the wayside with this one.
-The goal for June was supposed to be No Meat.
 I've toyed with vegetarianism for a few years, partly due to abhorrence of modern farming methods, partly due to the fact that the amount of meat farmed across the world has huge environmental implications.
 Although I only ate meat once - maybe twice - a week, I'd never completely given it up for a long length of time, and thought that going without it for a more substantial period would allow me to see if I could forego it completely.

 But now I've decided I don't want to.